446th Operations Group: Airlift operations

 Reserve flying organizations began to be reformed in July 1952.
 However, the Air Force desired that all reserve units be designed to augment the regular forces in the event of a national emergency.
 The six reserve pilot training wings, including the 8706th Pilot Training Wing at Ellington Air Force Base, Texas, however, had no mobilization mission.
-On 18 May 1955, the 8706th Wing was replaced by the 446th Troop Carrier Wing.Cantwell, p.
-146 The group was reactivated as the 446th Troop Carrier Group, along with the 704th and 705th Troop Carrier Squadrons and initially equipped with Curtiss C-46 Commandos.
+On 18 May 1955, the 8706th Wing was replaced by the 446th Troop Carrier Wing.
+The group was reactivated as the 446th Troop Carrier Group, along with the 704th and 705th Troop Carrier Squadrons and initially equipped with Curtiss C-46 Commandos.
 At Ellington it absorbed the personnel of the 8706th Pilot Training Group, which was simultaneously discontinued.
 In October the 706th TCS at Donaldson Air Force Base, South Carolina activated and joined the group, but it inactivated in November 1957.
 In 1958 the group upgraded to Fairchild C-119 Flying Boxcar aircraft and gained the 357th Troop Carrier Squadron at New Orleans Naval Air Station, and in 1959 the 706th was activated again, this time at Barksdale Air Force Base.
 The unit trained for and flew airlift missions until being inactivated in 1959 when its parent unit, the 446th Troop Carrier Wing converted to the dual deputy organization, which eliminated operational and maintenance group headquarters.
 The group's squadrons were reassigned directly to the Wing.

 In 1992, Air Force Reserve Command reorganized its flying wings under the Objective Wing system, and in August, the group was reactivated at McChord Air Force Base, Washington as the 446th Operations Group, a reserve associate of the 62d Operations Group.